 Some misspelled words will not impact a patient’s health and therefore may not need to be corrected.
 However, errors in the spelling of a patient’s name, for example, can cause complications when it comes to sharing records among providers and should be fixed as soon as possible.

-If a patient has the same name as another, the records could get mixed up.
+If one patient has the same name as another, the records could get mixed up.
 A patient’s history and information could be placed in the wrong file, or the entirely wrong file could be given to the wrong person.

 Phone numbers and addresses that are out of date or incorrect can lead to issues with billing or contacting a patient about lab results or treatment updates.